Deepak-147/Deepak-147/README.md

 <!-- 👨🏻‍💻 I'm currently working on improving my problem-solving skills by actively solving problems on [LeetCode](https://leetcode.com/ldeepak11/) and [GeeksForGeeks](https://auth.geeksforgeeks.org/user/ldeepak11) 🚀 -->
 <br>
-👨🏻‍💻 I'm learning full-stack web development and interested in exploring new opportunities in backend development
+👨🏻‍💻 I'm a front end mobile application developer and currently exploring backend development en-route to become a full stack web developer.
+Would love to connect if you have any opportunities.
 <br>
 <br>
 <a href="mailto:deepaklaxkar11@gmail.com">